Peak clickbait has probably passed us by, but many publishers – especially those purporting to be news websites – are still using it to major effect.

 Like the proverbial lab rat, even the mightiest of us will often find ourselves sliding into a pattern of repeatedly checking on “likes,” messages, and our feed to continue gobbling occasional rewards.

 The underlying thought process?
-That something good might be happening somewhere.
+That something good might be happening somewhere, and it’s all too easy to miss it.

 With its ambiguity and implied promises of a huge emotional payout, clickbait goes above and beyond in evoking FOMO: If you don’t click, you are literally missing out.